 What Is Acid Reflux?

 Your stomach produces acid each time you start feeling hungry.
 It’s an indication of hunger.
 However, sometimes this acid starts traveling upward to the esophagus.
-This results in pain in the chest, a condition we commonly known as heartburn.
+This results in pain in the chest, a condition commonly known as heartburn.

 How to Protect Teeth Against Acid Reflux?